AustinFrankel/study-share/SUPABASE_SETUP_COMPLETE.md

   ON public.test_waitlist FOR SELECT
   USING (true);

+-- 3. Create resources table if it doesn't exist (for file uploads) CREATE TABLE IF NOT EXISTS public.resources ( id uuid PRIMARY KEY DEFAULT gen_random_uuid(), title text NOT NULL, description text, subject text, difficulty text, study_time text, uploader_id uuid REFERENCES auth.users(id) ON DELETE SET NULL, public boolean DEFAULT true, created_at timestamptz DEFAULT now(), updated_at timestamptz DEFAULT now()
+);

--- 3. Verify resources table exists and has public column DO $$
+-- Add public column if table existed but column was missing DO $$
 BEGIN
+  IF NOT EXISTS (
+    SELECT FROM information_schema.columns
-  IF EXISTS (SELECT FROM pg_tables WHERE schemaname = 'public' AND tablename = 'resources') THEN
+    WHERE table_schema = 'public'
-    -- Add public column if missing
-    IF NOT EXISTS (SELECT FROM information_schema.columns WHERE table_schema = 'public' AND table_name = 'resources' AND column_name = 'public') THEN
+    AND table_name = 'resources'
+    AND column_name = 'public'
+  ) THEN
     ALTER TABLE public.resources ADD COLUMN public boolean DEFAULT true;
   END IF;
+END $$;

-    -- Update all resources to be public
+-- Update existing resources to be public
 UPDATE public.resources SET public = true WHERE public IS NULL OR public = false;

-    -- Ensure public read policy exists
+-- Create indexes for resources
+CREATE INDEX IF NOT EXISTS idx_resources_uploader ON public.resources(uploader_id);
+CREATE INDEX IF NOT EXISTS idx_resources_created ON public.resources(created_at DESC);
+CREATE INDEX IF NOT EXISTS idx_resources_public ON public.resources(public);

+-- Enable RLS for resources
+ALTER TABLE public.resources ENABLE ROW LEVEL SECURITY;

+-- Drop old policies
 DROP POLICY IF EXISTS "Anyone can view public resources" ON public.resources;
+DROP POLICY IF EXISTS "Resources are viewable by everyone" ON public.resources;
+DROP POLICY IF EXISTS "Authenticated users can create resources" ON public.resources;
+DROP POLICY IF EXISTS "Users can update own resources" ON public.resources;

+-- Create new policies
-    CREATE POLICY "Anyone can view public resources" ON public.resources FOR SELECT
+CREATE POLICY "Public can view all resources"
+  ON public.resources FOR SELECT
   USING (public = true);

-  END IF;
-END $$;
+CREATE POLICY "Authenticated users can insert resources" ON public.resources FOR INSERT
+  WITH CHECK (auth.uid() IS NOT NULL);

+CREATE POLICY "Users can update own resources"
+  ON public.resources FOR UPDATE
+  USING (auth.uid() = uploader_id);

+-- 4. Create files table for file attachments
+CREATE TABLE IF NOT EXISTS public.files ( id uuid PRIMARY KEY DEFAULT gen_random_uuid(), resource_id uuid REFERENCES public.resources(id) ON DELETE CASCADE, file_name text NOT NULL, file_path text NOT NULL, file_size bigint, mime_type text, created_at timestamptz DEFAULT now()
+);

+CREATE INDEX IF NOT EXISTS idx_files_resource ON public.files(resource_id);

+ALTER TABLE public.files ENABLE ROW LEVEL SECURITY;

+DROP POLICY IF EXISTS "Public can view files" ON public.files;
+DROP POLICY IF EXISTS "Authenticated users can insert files" ON public.files;

+CREATE POLICY "Public can view files"
+  ON public.files FOR SELECT
+  USING (true);

+CREATE POLICY "Authenticated users can insert files" ON public.files FOR INSERT
+  WITH CHECK (auth.uid() IS NOT NULL);

+-- 5. Create users table if needed (for profiles) CREATE TABLE IF NOT EXISTS public.users ( id uuid PRIMARY KEY REFERENCES auth.users(id) ON DELETE CASCADE, email text UNIQUE NOT NULL, display_name text, handle text UNIQUE, bio text, avatar_url text, points integer DEFAULT 0, level integer DEFAULT 1, created_at timestamptz DEFAULT now(), updated_at timestamptz DEFAULT now()
+);

+CREATE INDEX IF NOT EXISTS idx_users_handle ON public.users(handle);
+CREATE INDEX IF NOT EXISTS idx_users_email ON public.users(email);

+ALTER TABLE public.users ENABLE ROW LEVEL SECURITY;

+DROP POLICY IF EXISTS "Public can view users" ON public.users;
+DROP POLICY IF EXISTS "Users can update own profile" ON public.users;

+CREATE POLICY "Public can view users"
+  ON public.users FOR SELECT
+  USING (true);

+CREATE POLICY "Users can update own profile"
+  ON public.users FOR UPDATE
+  USING (auth.uid() = id);

+CREATE POLICY "Users can insert own profile"
+  ON public.users FOR INSERT
+  WITH CHECK (auth.uid() = id);

--- 4. Show success and verification
+-- 6. Show success and verification
 SELECT 'test_resources' as table_name, COUNT(*) as row_count FROM public.test_resources
 UNION ALL
 SELECT 'test_waitlist' as table_name, COUNT(*) as row_count FROM public.test_waitlist